sambuccid/attempt-clean-architecture-ruby/README.md

 This was a project I used to try to apply Clean Architecture principles, hopefully it can be useful to other people as well.

 # The project
-The project is about managing a carpark, more infos about the [Business Requirements here] (Requirements.md)
+The project is about managing a carpark, more infos about the [Business Requirements here](./Requirements.md)

 The project is divided into 4 layers:
 * domain